WAGO/pfc-howtos/HowTo_AddMono/README.md

 It can be used to run ECMA and .NET applications.

 # CAUTION
 > The mono package is very large package.
 Without additional action it will not fit into the default file system!
-See below and Check "HowTo_CustomizeImageLayout".
+See below and Check "Resize the the root partion of sd card".

 > ptxdist command "images" would not work!